 - 4- 4.4 oz.
 Hershey's chocolate bars

 - 1 cup salted caramel (see notes section for recipe details)

 - In a medium bowl, mix together flour, baking soda, cinnamon, salt, and crushed graham crackers.

-- In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together the butter and both kinds of sugars until light and fluffy.
+- In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together the butter and both kinds of sugars until light and fluffy, about 2-3 minutes.

 - Beat in eggs and vanilla until just combined.